onebeyond/rascal/README.md

 ```
 When using Rascals defaults, destinationType will default to "queue" and "routingKey" will default to "#" (although this is only applicable for topics anyway)

-### publications
+### Publications
 Now that you've bound your queues and exchanges, you need to start sending them messages.
 This is where publications come in.
 ```json
 "publications": {
   "p1": {